 Other Interests & Information

-In my free time (I know, right?
+In my free time (I know, right!?
 Who has that?)
 I like to write music and I play drums and keyboards.
 You can check out some of my music at my SoundCloud page.
 I do write some PC applications here and there.
 Some are in the projects section on this site.
-I have programmed on the PC in assembly, QuickBASIC 4.5, PDS 7.1 and Visual BASIC.
+I have programmed on the PC in Assembly Language, QuickBASIC 4.5, PDS 7.1 and Visual BASIC.
 Most of my PC applications these days are designed to interface to my other microcontroller related projects.